cloudmesh/classes/docs/source/assignments.rst

        final project.
 If you are in a team, each student must submit an (identical) plan with a notation as to teaming.
 Note teaming can change in actual final project.
+     * You will completing this Form
+       `Form <https://docs.google.com/forms/d/1AYEpZxVpsmWLBSa4xuPl7i2l2gGy0L9S2wikEEGW9-I>`_,
-     * You will be over the semester completing this `Form <https://docs.google.com/forms/d/1AYEpZxVpsmWLBSa4xuPl7i2l2gGy0L9S2wikEEGW9-I>`_, in which you will be uploading the title, the team members, and the location of your proposal in gitlab with direct URL, description of the artifacts and the final project report.
+       throughout the semester in which you will be uploading the title, the team members, and the location of your proposal in gitlab with direct URL, description of the artifacts and the final project report.